SurreyCodes/Sponsorship/README.md

 ##### Special Events (Hackathons):

-Once a Year, We will be hosting a Community Hackathon, which will be
+Once a Year, We will be hosting a Community Hackathon, which will take place between Summer and Fall. for this special event we will have 3 type of sponsors:

+- Platinum

+- Silver

+- Bronze

+- Friendly sponsorship

 It is expected that all Sponsors of Surrey CodeCamp provide some sort of value (whether monetary or in a product way) for when there is a contest, hackathon or business pitch contest.